Are You Paying Attention to the Livestock in Your Manure Pit? Why Biologically Treating Manure Matters.

 Steve Jaster appreciates the convenience of ProfitProAG’s service, while his manure pumping crew likes the results.
 “They comment on how easy it is to agitate the manure,” said Jaster, who farms near Medford, Minnesota.
 “There aren’t solids floating on the top anymore, and there’s no pile of solids that can’t be pumped out of the pits.
 The more liquid manure you can pump, the better.”

 Biologically treating manure takes know-how and the right products to keep the microbes in balance, Chodur said.
-“If you have issues with crusting, flies, foam, bottom solids or odor, it indicates your biological manure digestion system is out of balance.
-You just need to learn more about how to manage manure properly, and we’re here to help.”
-With ProfitProAg’s experience and dedication in the manure treatment business and products, you will learn more about how to manage manure properly.
+“If you have issues with crusting, flies, foam, bottom solids, or odor, it indicates your biological manure digestion system is out of balance.
+You need to learn more about how to manage manure properly, and we’re here to help.”
+With ProfitProAg’s experience and dedication to the manure treatment business and products, you will learn more about how to manage manure properly.
 We are here to help!

-If your manure pit is foaming manure pit, you need answers—now.
+If your manure pit is foaming manure pit, you need answers—now!
 Just ask John Yoder, vice president of manure-handling equipment for Eldon C. Stutsman, Inc., eastern Iowa’s largest retail and wholesale supplier of agricultural products.
 Plenty of products claim to manage foam, but not all deliver on their promises.
 A few years ago when the Stutsman team heard about ProfitProAG’s Manure Master FoamAway, they were interested but skeptical.
 Around this same time, a farmer with a foaming pit was calling the Stutsman team for help, and time was of the essence.